 RE is an essential and incredibly important part of the curriculum at SS Simon and Jude and is taught as a discrete subject once a week.
 Our curriculum covers a range of faiths with a Christian basis.
-We follow the Manchester agreed syllabus based on the work of the Blackburn Diocese.
+We follow the Understanding Christianity scheme alongside the Discovery RE scheme.
 In Nursery and Reception child led learning allows the children to explore artefacts related to their half term topic, encouraging the children to ask questions and share stories.
 Across KS1 and KS2, a yearly overview ensures children cover a wide variety of topics and themes which are in turn linked to our Christian values.
 Lessons throughout school are planned to be engaging and allow the children to openly share their faith.

 Here at SS Simon and Jude’s we provide a creative curriculum based around the International Primary Curriculum (IPC) which encompasses Science, History, Geography, Art, Technology, Society and International.
 It is a comprehensive curriculum with a clear process of learning and with specific learning goals for every subject, for personal learning and for International Mindedness.
 School fundamentally believes that children will be better equipped for life beyond school if they are more globally aware.
 We define international mindedness as ‘To have an awareness of ourselves and others.’
 SS Simon and Jude was also the first state school worldwide to achieve Mastering Level within the International Primary Curriculum.